Flag of North Carolina: First flag (1861–1865)

 North Carolina did not have an official state flag until the North Carolinian state constitutional convention of 1861.
 During this convention, delegates voted to join the Confederacy.
 They established a committee to come up with a flag.
 This flag was ratified by the convention on June 22, 1861.
 The flag consisted of a red field with a white star in the center.
 Inscribed above the star was the date May 20, 1775, the controversial date of the Mecklenburg Declaration of Independence.
 Inscribed below the star in a semi-circular form was the date May 20, 1861, which was the date North Carolina declared it had seceded from the Union.
-The flag also contained two bars of equal width, one in blue and one in white.
+The flag also contained two horizontal bars of equal width, one in blue and one in white.
 The design is similar to one suggested by Raleigh artist William G. Browne.

 During the American Civil War, secessionist leaders spoke of the Mecklenburg Declaration with reverence, attempting to connect it with the state's joining the Confederacy.
 Confederate leader Jefferson Davis spoke to a Charlotte crowd in September 1864, saying "people of this section were the first to defy British authority and declare themselves free" encouraging them to continue backing the Confederacy's civil war effort.

+In 1880, The Raleigh papers ask Governor Jarvis for a state flag to be displayed at the Battle of Kings Mountain Centennial in South Carolina.